-A prolonged PT is correlated with anticoagulant treatment, and sometimes other underlying morbidities.
+A prolonged PT can be correlated with anticoagulant treatment or underlying comorbidities.
 In the absence of these features, a prolonged PT can be associated with a congenital monofactor deficiency in factor (F) VII or common pathway factors I, II, V or X. Results are expressed in terms of time to clotting in seconds, and normal values range from 9–14 seconds.

 In order to compensate for the inherent variability associated with the use of different PT assay reagents and instruments in different laboratories and to facilitate comparability, the PT is normally expressed as an international normalised ratio (INR).
 The INR compares the PT of a test sample with a normal control sample and applies a manufacturer and batch-specific international sensitivity index (ISI), which adjusts for the sensitivity of the assay reagent relative to an international reference standard.